rahulji0805/rahulji0805/README.md

 ---

 I build systems that see — real-time detection pipelines, vision-based monitoring, and AI that runs at the edge, not just in the cloud.
-ECE undergrad at DCRUST Murthal, first year.
+ECE undergrad at DCRUST Murthal.

 ---